Itzhak-Altman/Itzhak-Altman/README.md

 ### Hi there 👋 I'am Itzhak

 - 🇮🇱  I live in Jerusalem, Israel

+<!--
 - 📲 I'm currently working for Lightricks LTD

-<!--
+- 🌱 I’m currently learning ...

 **Itzhak-Altman/Itzhak-Altman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: